 How to warm-up: Being an effective speaker and being “quick on your feet”—able to quickly and calmly respond in the moment—requires the speaker to feel an authentic sense of presence and ease, and warm-ups establish this foundation.
 I’ll guide participants through a series of brief warm-ups to prepare their body, voice, and presence for any speaking engagement.

 How to authentically connect to your material and your audience: Effective public speaking requires an authenticity from the speaker—if the audience doesn't connect with you, or feels that you're not being yourself, they're less likely to do take the action you want.
-You'll learn the neurobiology of emotions and how to connect to what we want our audience to feel so that they’re more likely to take the action we want.
+You'll learn the neurobiology of emotions and how to consistently and authentically connect with your audience on an emotional level.

 Tools of Prosody (the musicality of speaking) and Rhetoric: Understanding how to frame rhetorical devices (lists, comparison and contrast, cause and effect, etc.) and helping your audience to really hear and then understand the most salient points of a talk, requires having a range of musicality to your speaking (without having a forced or inauthentic musicality).